 Filipinos reported the following explanations for cause of cleft inheritance, falls, cravings, environmental exposures, and God's will.
 Beliefs about prevention of cleft included limiting their number of children, being careful not to fall, and avoiding environmental exposures.
 Filipinos seek surgical repair as treatment for their cleft.
 Iron was the supplement women reported taking most often during pregnancy.
 Female participants reported that feeling better, cost of multivitamin, side effects, and bad smell and taste were reasons why they quit taking micronutrients before they had completed the recommended course.

 This study is the first to construct a Filipino explanatory model specifically for clefting.
 In constructing Filipino's explanatory model for clefting we found that people's general causal explanations for cleft were not always congruent with personal causal explanations, and people's causal explanations for cleft were not always congruent with their prevention explanations.
 Modifying Kleinman's explanatory models to include questions about general and personal explanations for cause of illness and questions about prevention should be used to educe a more complete explanatory model.
 Results from this research can be used to inform the design of health campaigns and/or possible vitamin trials.
 These campaigns could include but are not limited to developing information brochures and programs about the cause and prevention of clefting, or developing public health campaigns to promote the use of prenatal vitamins in women of childbearing age.

 Cleft lip, Ethnography, Social marketing, Explanatory models, Philippine, Nursing

 Copyright 2007 Sandra Elaine Daack-Hirsch

 Daack-Hirsch, Sandra Elaine.
-"Context for Filipino community based orofacial cleft prevention interventions." dissertation, University of Iowa, 2007.
+"Context for Filipino community based orofacial cleft prevention interventions."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.